Weatherhead Philosophy of Recruitment

 Please note: Credit card payments are automatically added to an application.
-If an applicant chooses to pay by check, his or her application remains incomplete until the admissions office has received the check.
+If you choose to pay by check, your application remains incomplete until the admissions office has received the check.

 Each supporting document must be uploaded to your online application for admission consideration.
 Some applicants require time to take the GMAT or GRE.
 Considering this, our team may interview applicants who have not yet taken either test (or who plan to retake a test for a higher score) but whose undergraduate transcripts and work history demonstrate high performance.
 Please note: An offer for admission cannot be extended with an incomplete application package.
 Weatherhead does not offer conditional admission under any circumstances.
 We reserve the right to deny admission if an application remains incomplete by the Round 3 deadline.

 The MSM-Finance program has three application rounds shown below and each application round has a deadline to submit and a deadline to complete (finalize) your application.

 In order to receive a decision by any of the Notification Dates, applicants must meet both the Submit and Complete deadlines in a given application round.
 Applicants interested in scholarship consideration (merit based) are encouraged to apply early for optimal scholarship availability.

 All students are required to attend orientation prior to the start of the program.
 Orientation dates will be announced shortly.
 Fall 2016 classes begin August 29.